 If you enlist the services of Geofabrik, you will have some of Germany's most experienced "OpenStreetMappers" working for you.

 Geofabrik supports the OpenStreetMap project in many ways.
-Our team consists of active members of the OpenStreetMap community and we are a cooperate member of OpenStreetMap Foundation.
+Our team consists of active members of the OpenStreetMap community and we are a cooperate member of the OpenStreetMap Foundation, supporter of OpenStreetMap Germany, and a sponsor of many of OpenStreetMap conferences and events.

 Geofabrik Downloads is a website offering OpenStreetMap raw data extracts for various countries all over the world for free.
-By offering these regional extracts data users do not always have to always download the full planet dump which is tens of gigabytes large and time-consuming to process.
+By making use of these regional extracts, data consumers do not have to download the full planet dump which is tens of gigabytes large and time-consuming to process.
 Over the years, Geofabrik Downloads has become the go-to place for anyone who wants to download OpenStreetMap data excerpts.